houen/ssm/README.md

 # Repeat for every team member GPG key
 ssm/bin/import_pubkey KEY_ID
 ```
-`KEY_ID` can be either the Key name, Key ID, or Key fingerprint
+`KEY_ID` can be either the Key email, Key name, Key ID, or Key fingerprint.
+The pubkey file stored in ssm/pubkeys will be named after the `KEY_ID` you input.
+I recommend using the key email for consistent naming within the team.

 ##### Add the files you wish to have encrypted to ssm/secret_files
 ```